xthan/polyvore/data/label/README.md

-The files in polyvore.tar.gz goes here.
+The files in polyvore.tar.gz go here.